ApiGen/ApiGen/README.md

 ```--undocumented <file>```

 Save a list of undocumented classes, methods, properties and constants into a file.
-Warning: Using this option requires **a lot** more memory.

 ```--wipeout <yes|no>```